-The site area will be fenced for security but the course is designed to replicate a mountain river.
-The course and surrounding areas designed to be as safe and as natural looking as possible.
+The site area is fenced for security but the course is designed to replicate a mountain river.
+The course and surrounding areas are designed to be as safe and as natural looking as possible.

 There's no charge to access the site's landscaped areas during normal operation, so spectators can watch the action whilst relaxing in the surrounding areas or from the café inside the centre.
 Larger competitions and championships will be ticketed.